earthstar-project/earthstar/docs/specification.md

 The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write Permissions".

-The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).
+The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has non-null `deleteAfter`).

 ## Timestamp